Chapter 1: Matthew 5:28

 “What would you like to know about me?”
 He crossed his legs folded his arms, and watched her foot.

 “I want a simple yes or no for a few questions.”
-She looked through him, still sitting cross-legged, and rattled them off in succession.
+Now, she looked through him, still sitting cross-legged, and rattled them off in succession.
 “Do you ever wonder what it would be like to be with a twenty-year-old girl just one more time, run your hands over her body, smell her skin?
 What it would be like to go down on her, taste her?
 When I leave this office, do you fantasize about me?
 Do you imagine fucking me?”

 He felt his face flushing and the beginnings of a stirring that he hoped his crossed legs would quell, and he stared at the family picture as it competed against the imagery she had offered.